 There’s no straightforward answer to how many jobs you should list on your resume.
 The exact number will vary — depending on how long you’ve been working, how many jobs you’ve held, and how relevant your work experience is.
 There are, however, a few guidelines you should follow when deciding how many jobs to list on your resume.

-How to decide how many jobs to list
+How to determine how many jobs to list on your resume

 Based on your experience

 If you’re new to the workforce or have stayed in one job for a long time, it’s fine to list a smaller number of jobs.
-Don’t feel the need to pad your resume to look like you have more experience than you actually do — if you’ve held one relevant job post-graduation, list that one job alongside an expanded education section, projects, and volunteer work.
+It's better to focus on meaningful accomplishments than to pad out your work experience section with fluff.

 If you’ve changed careers, stick to the positions you’ve held that are most relevant.
 That might mean leaving off a huge chunk of your work history — to avoid looking like you lack professional experience, add a summary at the top of your resume to explain the career change and highlight your transferable skills.